LucaMalavolta/PyORBIT/docs/installation.md

 ## Setting up an environment

-Before proceeding with the installation, I suggest to create an environment dedicated to `PyORBIT` using python\<=3.9 .
-At the moment of writing I hve received a few complaints (unrelated to PyORBIT) about Python 3.10, so you may use it at your own risk.
+Before proceeding with the installation, I suggest creating an environment dedicated to `PyORBIT` using Python \<=3.9 .
+At the moment of writing, I have received a few complaints (unrelated to PyORBIT) about Python 3.10, so you may use it at your own risk.
 With conda/anaconda:

 ```{code} bash